If you have any questions about propane or your tank, please call the experts at Coyne Oil & Propane. Here are some common questions and answers.

 Q: I see propane tanks exploding all the time in movies.
 Are they really safe?

 Q: Is my propane cylinder likely to explode?
-I saw video online of cylinder explosions.
+I saw a video online of cylinder explosions.

 A: No. LP gas cylinders used and stored in accordance with federal guidelines do not easily explode.
 You can find internet videos of LP gas cylinder explosions, but most of these are the result of placing a cylinder directly on a fire.
 Many times these internet videos show the cylinders exploding only after they are shot with a bullet while they are on fire.

 Q: I have an old propane tank or cylinder.
-Can it put it on the curb for the garage truck?
+Can it put it on the curb for the garbage truck?